 Here’s the back:

-The plate numbers on the cards I have run from 121027 to 121042 (I don’t have all of that run).
+The plate numbers on the cards I have run from 121027 to 121042 (I don’t have all of them).

 This is on the corner of Fairview and West Sullivan.
 Back in the 50s, this was Barker’s Grocery.
 The owners lived upstairs.
 Down from it somewhere was a Yellow Front Market.
 There were a number of homes and small businesses here once, before the city decided that the increase in traffic warranted a complete redo of that area where Sullivan Street goes under the railroad.
 The roads in the area; West Sullivan Street, West Center Street and Ft.
 Robinson Drive, were also rerouted slightly.